shaikh2010/seasonal-two-sex-matrix-caregiver/README.md

 Running the notebook generates an `out/` directory containing:

 - `out/figs/` — PNG figures used in the manuscript
 - `out/tables/` — LaTeX-ready tables and CSV summaries
 - `out/params/` — machine-readable inputs, schema, and audit reports
 - `out/summary/` — JSON summaries for cross-checking results

-These outputs are regenerated each time the notebook is run.
+All outputs are **regenerated each time the notebook is run** and are not version-controlled.

 ---